*Our Playback System

 We love the new VPI Super Platter.
 It’s a big step up over the acrylic platter, which makes records sound more like CDs, kind of thin, vague, edgy.
 The original TNT type Aries platter is a very similar design to the Super Platter, and so when I got my super platter it was obviously better after the first five seconds of play but not dramatically better.
 On a customer’s TNT with the acrylic platter it was huge.

 It has been our experience that VPI upgrades tend to be actual sonic improvements over the earlier versions of their equipment, unlike so much of what passes for “better” audio in the land of Hi-Fi, which is often just different and in many cases actually worse.
+[I cannot back up that claim now, as we have been out of the turntable-auditioning business for more than a decade.
+I simply have no idea whether VPI’s products are any good these days.
+Caveat emptor, as always.]

 These are the kind of upgrades we love to do, and the reason is no doubt obvious to all you audiophiles out there.
 Pop the new platter on and thirty seconds later you can hear the difference.
 Not sure about the change?
 Don’t like it?
 Thirty seconds later you can have your old platter spinning to see exactly what happened to the sound.

 It’s the kind of testing we do here all day long with Hot Stamper and other pressings.
 [1] Take ten copies of any title and play them, making notes as to their strengths and weaknesses.
-Assign each one am overall sonic grade.
+Assign each one an overall sonic grade.
 Think numbers 2 and 7 are the best of the bunch on side one, but not quite sure which of the two is better?
 No problem.
 Take one of them, throw it back on the table, listen for a minute, then pop on the other.
-That kind of head-to-head shootout is the easiest, most accurate way to find out which record really has the Hot Stamper Magic and which one only appears to.
+That kind of head-to-head shootout is the easiest, most reliable way to find out which record really has the Hot Stamper Magic and which one only appears to.

 Revolutionary Changes in Audio – What Works for Us Can Work for You

-When I first got started in audio in the early- to mid-’70s, the following important elements of the modern stereo system did not exist:
+When I first got started in audio in the early- to mid-70s, the following important elements of the modern stereo system did not exist:

 • Stand-alone phono stages.